nehanawar025/nehanawar025/README.md

 <br>

 ## Projects I'm proud of! 😁
-- [EDA of Car Dataset](https://github.com/nehanawar025/Exploratory-Analysis-of-Car-Evaluation-Dataset-with-SQL) - a comprehensive analysis of the car evaluation dataset in <b>MySQL</b> that focuses on identifying patterns and trends across various attributes to gain data-driven insights.
+- [EDA of Car Dataset](https://github.com/nehanawar025/Exploratory-Analysis-of-Car-Evaluation-Dataset-with-SQL) - A comprehensive analysis of the car evaluation dataset in <b>MySQL</b> that focuses on identifying patterns and trends across various attributes to gain data-driven insights.
 <br>
 <br>